rodoliva/Product_Interface/README.md

 - Create new products
 - Update the variables
-- check the uniqueness of the id
+- Check the uniqueness of the id
 - Delete products
 - Create and update products through a file
 - Undo an Redo actions